dels102/Dart/README.md

 # Dart
-Website for sharing content from the electronics industry (created for thesis).
+Web application for sharing content from the electronics industry (created for thesis).

 Application presents functionalities of the object-relational mapping technique on the example of Hibernate Framework.